NvChad/nvchad.github.io/docs/config/nvchad_ui.md

 ```
 #### Override statusline modules

-- Add this in your plugin overrides section
+- Add this in your plugin overrides section:

 ```lua
 ["NvChad/ui"] = {